The World of Sid and Marty Krofft: Features

 In keeping with the colorful and creative nature of its namesakes, the park featured elaborate attractions.
 There was a large carousel adorned with mythological creatures of crystal; and a giant pinball machine-themed dark ride where riders sat inside large ball-shaped pods and ricocheted through the "machine."
 Visitors received a "ticket booklet" with four tickets, one for each area.
 Most started at the top floor by riding the world's longest freestanding escalator, working their way down through the park's four areas.
 Tranquility Terrace occupied the top 3 levels out of 6, followed by Uptown on the next lowest level, Lidsville on the next, and Living Island Adventure on the bottom level.

-Visitors entered the park at its uppermost level via a multi-story escalator, listed in the Guinness Book of World Records as the longest freestanding (supported only at its ends) escalator in the world.
+Visitors entered the park at its uppermost level via a multi-story escalator, listed in the Guinness World Records as the longest freestanding (supported only at its ends) escalator in the world.
 Below the reception level was the first carnival level, presided over by a stilt-walking master of ceremonies, and featuring three circus trailers, each featuring a performer in costume who did a 2- to 3-minute show to a different narrator/performer's voice.
 The middle trailer featured Betty Broadbent, a purple belly-dancing rhino voiced by Ruth Buzzi.

 The next floor was a transition level and included a caricature artist and an overlook for the stage show below.
 The next floor featured a live performance stage and a number of different shops and artisans.
 Shows included a slackrope walker; a trio of locking-style street dancers from the streets of South Central Los Angeles known as 33 RPM—James "Skeeter Rabbit" Higgins, Mike "Peek-a-Boo" Frenke and John "Okie Doke" Wilso; and a song-and-dance show starting Patty Maloney and 33 RPM.
 Events throughout the park featured other "little people", including Debbie Dixon (who later appeared in Star Wars), and twin brothers John and Greg Rice of Lake Worth, Florida, who were listed in the Guinness Book of World Records as the 'World's Shortest Living Twins' until John's death in 2005.
 A gift shop, food emporium and a glass blower/shop run by Lee Mabes completed this level.

 The lower level featured a forest theme, with a theater with a live-action Krofft character show and a crafts stall with a leather artisan.
 The park's floors were largely open to the main atrium of the Omni.
 The Omni's ground level also featured a skating rink.